annie444/dotfiles-templte/README.md

 ## Setting up a new host

 1. The `./bootstrap.sh` script is used for copying the SSH keys an GPG keys to a remote host.
 You'll want to use this script first before continuing to setup a new host.
 2. The `./install.sh` script is used to install the dotfiles on a new host.
-This script mainly ensures all the expected files are present and sets the paths to executables that are different from host to host.
+This script mainly ensures all the expected files are present and sets the paths to executables that are different from host to host. _Note_: If this script fails with an error like `stowing <something> would cause conflicts`, it means that those dotfiles already exist.
+You can either run `stow <target> --adopt` or you can delete the conflicting files (e.g., for ssh, it would be `~/.ssh/config`) and then run `stow <target>`.
 3. You'll need to make sure that your shell is sourcing the script `~/.gnupg/gpg.sh` at startup.
 If you're using `bash` or `zsh` should add the line `source ~/.gnupg/gpg.sh` to your `~/.bashrc` or `~/.zshrc`.